Philio/PreferenceCompatExtended/README.md

 ## About

-An extension of the Preference support library that includes a NumberPicker dialog and various fixes.
+An extension of the Preference support library that includes a NumberPicker dialog (no longer contains patches for Support library bugs as they've all been fixed).

 ![](https://raw.githubusercontent.com/Philio/PreferenceCompatExtended/master/side-by-side.png)

-Currently works well and has been tested on a wide variety of SDK 14+ devices/emulators, better support for earlier versions will be added later.

-Current minimum SDK is 11 to align with NumberPicker, this will be changed to a back ported version in a future version to support 7+.
+Minimum SDK is 11 to align with NumberPicker.

-Contributions are very welcome, please submit a pull request.
+Contributions are welcome, please submit a pull request.

 ## Download